Attrition Vs. Turnover: Key Differences You Need to Know

 Regrettable attrition occurs when employees leave by choice, as opposed to being fired or laid off.
 It's an HR metric you should track carefully, because it can indicate problems that the company may be able to resolve to avoid losing additional employees.

-When an employee quits voluntarily, human resources leaders should always schedule an exit interview.
-Departing employees are uniquely capable of sharing candid feedback, such as dissatisfaction with their compensation or with aspects of the company culture.
+When an employee quits voluntarily, it’s best practice for HR leaders to schedule an exit interview.
+Departing employees can provide candid feedback, such as dissatisfaction with their compensation or with aspects of the company culture.

 What Is Turnover?

 Employee turnover is often incorrectly defined as the number of employees who leave an organization over a year.
-In fact, turnover is more accurately described as the rate at which a company replaces employees over a set period of time.
+In fact, employee turnover is more accurately described as the rate at which a company replaces employees over a set period.

-Only vacated positions that are filled should be counted as turnover.
+Only vacated positions that are filled are counted as turnover.
 If an employee leaves and their role is not filled, that is either the result of attrition or an intentional reduction in the workforce.

 What Is Regrettable Turnover?